-Poole Harbour Commissioners enters into a contract with a specialist oil spill response team to provide the resources to deal with a Tier 2 incident.
+Poole Harbour Commissioners contracts a specialist oil spill response team to provide the resources to deal with a Tier 2 incident.
 This is in addition to the Perenco UK resources available locally.

-14.8 Southern Inshore Fisheries & Conservation Authority
+14.8 Southern Inshore Fisheries & Conservation Authority (SIFCA)